 One way to add a little extra oomph to a classic crewcut?
 Ask your barber or hairstylist to fade the sides á la Idris Elba.
 Though the crewcut itself can likely go without product, a little pomade will work wonders to smooth the sides.

-Short and Spiked
+Short and Flipped-Out

 Actress Jodie Turner-Smith's short fro is stylish and simply to maintain.
 The trick here is to ensure hair remains moisturized at all times.